 The right case management software shouldn’t require you to stop using the apps and services you already love.
 Cloud-based solutions can work seamlessly with other popular programs, so you can keep all your firm information organised in a central hub without having to enter the same information into multiple apps.

 Some case management solutions offer integrations, and some don’t, so be sure to ask about this.
-For example, Clio integrates with 18 leading apps and services, including Microsoft Office 365, Dropbox, and Kylant.
+For example, Clio integrates with over a hundred leading apps and services, including Quickbooks, InfoTrack, and Microsoft Office 365.

 If a vendor says they’re the best, don’t just take their word for it: Look for reviews from other lawyers who are already using the software.
 This will help you uncover some of the biggest benefits of the software you’re considering (and any potential drawbacks).
 Some places to explore include the testimonials page of the vendor you’re considering and third-party software review websites.